seanc1505/1_Java_learning/README.md

    * Non-static
 4. `math.pow()` is a class method, it does not require a math object to be created
    * Static
+5. If Eclipse thinks that a line might throw an error;
+   * Method must throw an error or
+   * surround the code with a try/catch block